 - FADE (WW): Unlike vanilla, AoE Holy-elemental damage, base 160

-- WALL (WW): ST resist *most elements
+- WALL (WW): ST resist *most elements to one ally

-- XFER (WW): ST remove resistances
+- XFER (WW): ST non-elemental remove elemental resistances, +107 acc

 - NUKE (BW): AoE non-elemental damage, base 200